Singapore’s framework of minimum wage and training requirements, segmented by industry sector & occupation

 The Singapore Government is providing assistance for employers:

-2. Workfare Skills Support Scheme: Employers’ training costs for workers above 35 years old and earning less than SGD $2,300 per month are significantly offset.
+2. Workfare Skills Support Scheme: Employers’ training costs for eligible workers are significantly offset.
+Check out the WSS Scheme website for details.

 Training is a mandatory requirement under the PWM